-Officer informed the Committee that there were resources issues within Democratic Services constraining the number of working groups that could be set up in the municipal year and that it was for the Scrutiny Overview Committee to decide on the topic of the working groups.
-The Committee's recommendations would be passed onto the next meeting of the Scrutiny Overview Committee at its next meeting in September 2023.
+The Democratic Services Officer informed the Committee that there were resources issues within Democratic Services constraining the number of working groups that could be set up in the municipal year.
+Therefore, the Scrutiny Overview Committee, as the planning and co-ordination body for the scrutiny function, would consider and decide which of the proposed working groups from all Overview and Scrutiny Committees would be established at its next meeting.